 Other matters Mr. Dupree has handled include:

 Mr. Dupree appears frequently on national television as a legal analyst.
 He is a regular guest on Fox News Channel and MSNBC.
-He has also appeared on ABC World News Tonight, NBC Nightly News, as well as on CNN, CNBC, Bloomberg and C-Span.
-He has also been quoted in numerous print publications, including the New York Times, the Wall Street Journal, the Washington Post, the Los Angeles Times and many others, discussing legal issues and developments.
-Mr. Dupree has also testified before Congress on constitutional and separation-of-powers issues, including the President’s authority to act through executive order.
+He has also appeared on NBC Nightly News, ABC World News Tonight, and Good Morning America, as well as on CNN, CNBC, Bloomberg and C-Span.
+He has been quoted in numerous print publications, including the New York Times, the Wall Street Journal, the Washington Post, the Los Angeles Times and many others, discussing legal issues and developments.
+In addition, Mr. Dupree has testified before Congress on constitutional and separation-of-powers issues, including the President’s authority to act through executive order.

 Mr. Dupree graduated cum laude from Williams College, and with Honors from the University of Chicago Law School, where he served as an Editor of the University of Chicago Law Review.
 After law school, he clerked for the Honorable Jerry E. Smith of the United States Court of Appeals for the Fifth Circuit.